‘The Bachelor’ Star Corinne Olympios May Be The Craziest Villain Ever! Inside Her Devious Plans To Win Nick’s Heart

 The verdict is still out on the net worth of Armor Garage, though Us Magazine is reporting that Olympios doesn’t run the company.
 Instead, the Bachelor villain works in the sales department.
 She also has experience in the music industry and has appeared in videos for Akon, DJ Khaled, and Pitbull.

 Of course, Olympios had an easy upbringing.
-She was raised in Sunny Isles Beach, Florida and has been a fan of reality TV since high school.
-During the season premiere, Olympios even admitted that she was raised with a nanny in the house and that the nanny still looks after her – at 24-years-old.
+She was raised in Sunny Isles Beach, Florida, and has been a fan of reality TV since high school.
+During the season premiere, Olympios even admitted that she was raised with a nanny in the house and that the nanny still looks after her at 24-years-old.
 Following a bit of backlash on social media, Olympios took to Twitter to defend the family nanny.

 “Everyone needs to relax.
 Raquel is part of my family so calling her a housekeeper or cleaning lady is disrespectful.”